A New Social Geography

 After the project’s prelude in July 2018, which involved 14 pioneering initiatives, offices, and individuals, five concepts have been selected for further realization.
 These will result in prototypes for future lifestyles, social spaces, housing, and concepts for coexistence.

 Throughout all steps of development, the collaborating partners will provide a stage for sharing the prototypes with a broader public, and for investigating them in discussions, performances, and workshops.
-As the project involves an expanding network of experts, transdisciplinary expertise and assistance in implementing each project will be continually available.
+As the project involves an expanding network of advisors, transdisciplinary expertise and assistance in implementing each project will be continually available.

 Artistic Directors and Participating Institutions

 Under the artistic direction of Freo Majer, Forecast in Berlin sets itself apart by inviting prominent architects, designers, curators, and artists to participate in a mentoring process for talented individuals from all backgrounds.
 Forecast provides a transdisciplinary context for the fields in which these creative minds work and the questions they pose, and translates these into a concrete, tangible framework in the form of concerts, performances, installations, and exhibitions.
 Tulga Beyerle, Omer Fast, Hou Hanru, Jürgen Mayer H., Bas Princen, and others have served as mentors.
 Since 2015, the Forecast Festival has been coproduced by and held at Haus der Kulturen der Welt (HKW) in Berlin.
 In 2019, Forecast began a long-term cooperation with radialsystem.

 Pippo Ciorra, as senior curator at MAXXI in Rome as much as in his teaching activities, has spent many years developing a series of initiatives that address current issues: recycling, energy, migration, food, and the question of housing.
 In addition, he has worked with Cristiana Colli to launch the Demanio Marittimo.
 Km-278 innovation festival near Ancona.
 Once a year, one night is dedicated to encounters between architects, designers, curators, and futurologists, who use discussions and workshops to tackle questions about sustainable strategies for the future.